gsingers/slack-jira-plugin/README.md

   issueSeparator: "\n",
   maxFieldLength: 100,
   issueLabelSeparator: ": ",
-  showDetailsByDefault: true,//if true, you don't need the '+' to get details
+  showDetailsByDefault: true, //if true, you don't need the '+' to get details - insteach use a '-' for fewer details
   bot_name: "jira",//Provide the name to post under
   token: 'XXXX-XXXXXXXXXX-XXXXXXXXXX-XXXXXXXXXX-XXXXXX', // https://api.slack.com/web
   jira_urls: {